Poll shows jump in approval for Brazil's Bolsonaro amid pandemic

 While Bolsonaro has been criticized by health experts for minimizing the severity of the coronavirus and opposing lockdowns in order to keep the economy going, 50% of those polled said they approved of his way of governing the country, compared with 41% in December.

-The Ibope poll, commissioned by industry lobby CNI, is in line with other recent surveys that show his popularity rising thanks in large part to emergency payments made to low-income and informal sector workers who have lost livelihoods during the pandemic.
+The Ibope poll, commissioned by industry lobby CNI, is in line with other recent surveys that show the president’s popularity rising thanks in large part to emergency payments made to low-income and informal sector workers who have lost livelihoods during the pandemic.

 Those that do not approve of Bolsonaro’s government has dropped to 41% now from 53% in December, the poll said.

-Public confidence in the president has also risen, with 46% of those polled saying they trust Bolsonaro, compared with 41% in December.
-Those who do not trust him has declined to 51% from 56% in December.
+The main reason for his improved numbers is the 322 billion reais ($58 billion) in payments his government has made during the pandemic, representing a gain of 13 points above his core ideological support base, said Leonardo Barreto of the Vector Análise political risk consultancy in Brasilia.

-Pollster Ibope had not done a survey since December due to the pandemic, which has killed 139,000 Brazilians since March, the highest death toll after the United States.
+“But that popularity can vanish as quickly as it arrived” when the payments end at the end of the year and if Bolsonaro fails to improve economic conditions next year, he said.

-Confirmed cases of COVID-19 now exceed 4.6 million, the third worst outbreak after the United States and India.
+Despite Brazil’s slump brought on by the pandemic, public confidence in Bolsonaro has also risen, with 46% of those polled saying they trust him, compared with 41% in December.

 Our Standards: The Thomson Reuters Trust Principles.